 In this context, the concept of information sovereignty should also be used with caution.
 Notably, on the other side, anti-Western forces in Russia have long played with notions like “informational security” and “spiritual sovereignty” as ideological underpinnings for their attempts to culturally isolate Russia from the West.
 In the words of Nietzsche’s aphorism, which is nowadays often quoted by scholars of “hybrid warfare”, one must not become the monster he is fighting.

+Veronika Golianová contributed with her empirical research to the writing of this article.
 A more detailed analysis of pro-Kremlin narratives in Slovakia will be available in the forthcoming study by Veronika Golianová and Aliaksei Kazharski: ‘The Unsolid’: Pro-Kremlin Narratives in Slovak Cultural and Educational Institutions.